NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 :::

-We will explore the basics of creating a Hardhat project with a sample contract, tests of that contract, and a script to deploy it.
+We will explore the basics of creating a Hardhat project with a sample contract, tests of that contract, and a Hardhat Ignition module to deploy it.

 To create the sample project, run `npx hardhat init` in your project folder: